BizTalkCommunity/BizTalk-PipelineComponents-Extensions-UtilityPack/README.md

 * The RemoveXmlNamespace is a pipeline component for BizTalk Server made by Johan Hedberg which can be used to remove Xml namespaces from Xml documents inside custom pipelines.
   * This have the availability to transform this <ns0:Blah xmlns:ns0="http://RemoveXmlNamespace.BTS.BlahMessage"> into this <Blah>:

+## Samples Multi-Disassembler Operations
+### ExtractingXmlDisassembler

+* Demonstration execise in with the first stage will be is a FF dasm, followed by a Xml dasm.
+This sample maybe will not very useful in real case scenarios, but it shows the principle and it avoids 3rd party components.
+  * Credits: Peter Vervoorn from Virtual Green.

 ## Deploying Pipeline Components
 All the .NET pipeline component assemblies (native and custom) must be located in the <installation directory>\Pipeline Components folder to be executed by the server.
 If the pipeline with a custom component will be deployed across several servers, the component's binaries must be present in the specified folder on every server.